 People said they felt valued, respected and were involved in planning and decision making about their care.
-People's preferences for the way in which they wished to be supported were clearly recorded.
+People's preferences for the way in which they wished to be supported Good were clearly recorded.
 Staff provided good support, care and encouragement.
 They listened to, acknowledged and acted upon people's opinions, preferences and choices.
 People's privacy and dignity was also respected and promoted by staff.
 Care was centred on people's individual needs.
 Staff knew people's background, interests and personal preferences well and understood their cultural needs.

-Is the service responsive?

-The service was caring.

-People said they felt valued, respected and were involved in planning and decision making about their care.
-People's preferences for the way in which they wished to be supported were clearly recorded.

-Staff provided good support, care and encouragement.
-They listened to, acknowledged and acted upon people's opinions, preferences and choices.
-People's privacy and dignity was also respected and promoted by staff.

-Care was centred on people's individual needs.
-Staff knew people's background, interests and personal preferences well and understood their cultural needs.

-Is the service well-led?
+Good Is the service responsive?
+The service was responsive.
+People chose and joined in with a range of recreational activities.
+Their care plans identified the support people needed to be involved in their chosen activities and daily notes confirmed they had taken part.
+People told us that any concerns raised were discussed and addressed as a matter of urgency.
+Good Is the service well-led?
 The service was well-led.
 The service had a positive and enabling staff culture.
 The manager encouraged people to make decisions and staff to take lead responsibility for specific areas of the running of the service.

+driving improvement.